OscarNaslundCuesta/openai-twitter-bot/README.md

 # Twitter Bot
-Twitter bot with Python, OAuth 2.0 and v2 Twitter API.
+Twitter bot using, Python, OAuth 2.0, v2 Twitter API and OpenAI API (GPT-3).
 The bot uses a redis database to store access tokens.

 ## How To Use

-Get your keys after creating a app in [https://developer.twitter.com/](https://developer.twitter.com/) and put them in `keys.py`
+Get your keys after creating a app in [https://developer.twitter.com/](https://developer.twitter.com/) and put them in `keys.py`.

 Modify `tweet_generator.py` to fit your needs.
 In this case the bot webscrapes uvkollen.se for the current day's UV-index values for a certain city.
 It then tweets out the scraped values together with appropriate emojis without needing any more authentication.
+OpenAI API usage is optional and can be changed inside this file.

 If you are tweeting directly from the `main.py` you will have to manually authenticate each tweet in your browser.
 If you are using `auto_tweeter.py` it will tweet automatically.